-‘Pirates of the Caribbean’ 5: Release Date, Trailer And Cast News
+‘Pirates of the Caribbean’ 5: Release Date, Trailer, And Cast News

 Pirates of the Caribbean: Dead Men Tell No Tales began production about two years ago and is set to be released in 2017 with a release date on May 26th.
 We have information on the plot, cast and teaser trailer for Pirates of the Caribbean 5.

 The fourth installment Pirates of the Caribbean: On Stranger Tides received mixed to negative critical reviews but was a commercial success with over $1 billion in the box office.
-It was released in 2011; therefore, the fifth installment will come 6 years later.
+It was released in 2011; therefore, the fifth installment will come six years later.
 It was initially meant to be released in 2015 but due to writing and budgeting issues.

 The teaser trailer for Pirates of the Caribbean: Dead Men Tell No Tales features new cast member Javier Bardem who plays Capitán Salazar – a ghost pirate looking for Captain Jack Sparrow played by Johnny Depp.
 Salazar finds another new cast member Henry played by Brenton Thwaites to pass on a message for Sparrow.